Goldplate/btcchina-bot/README.md

 I've also spent much time (several nights right before a final exam) to tune the program so that it behaves.

-If this project helps you in anyway, please kindly make any donation to the following bitcoin address:
+If this project helps you in anyway, please kindly consider a donation to the following bitcoin address:

 ``` bash
 1BjEJBytssDg6WpCnYDc9ini5ecZevJ3Q